MIPS/gcc/gcc/jit/docs/intro/tutorial03.rst

 Compiling the context
 *********************
-Having finished looping over the blocks, the context is complete.
+Having finished looping over the blocks and populating them with statements, the context is complete.

 We can now compile it, and extract machine code from the result: